skynowa/dotfiles/README.md

 # Akiva Levy's Dotfiles

-Various hacks and tweaks I employ in my [work](http://sixthirteendesign.com) setup for *nix-based systems.
+An extremely extensive set of dotfiles, annotated for a clear understanding, that I use for my [work](http://sixthirteendesign.com).
+This includes Web development, UI design, and server administration for \*nix-based systems (including OS X).

+Clearly the best dotfiles collection out there...
+For me, at least ^\_^

-## Installation:
+## Package Installation

 ```bash
 git clone git://github.com/akiva/dotfiles.git ~/
 ```

-## Create symlinks for any of the tools you use:
+## Creating symlinks for any of the tools you wish to use

 ### Vim